FabianPlum/OmniTrax/docs/tutorial-tracking.md

   * **Minimum track length** : Minimum number of tracked frames.
 If a track has fewer detections/frames associated with it, no marker will be created for it, and no track marker will be returned.
 * **Track Display settings** :
-  * **Maximum trace lenght** : Maximum distance number of frames included in displayed track trace.
+  * **Maximum trace length** : Maximum number of frames included in displayed track trace.
 This will only affect the displayed preview, not the returned track markers.
   * **Initial tracks** : Begin counting tracks from this value.
 This property is useful when matching specific naming conventions or when continuing tracking from a later point in the video to avoid ambiguity.
 (Keep at 0 by default)